Jack-educational/team-profile-generator/README.md

 ```

 ## Usage
-Use inquirer from your command line to answer questions about your project.<br>
+Use inquirer from your command line to answer questions about your project.
+Example output: <br>
-Example output:
 <img src="./output/output-example.png">

 ## License